 Share your love of cooking with a foster family!
 It could be as simple as making dinner for a busy family (check with them first to find out if there are any allergies/food issues), or you could volunteer with an organization like Fresh Chefs Society in Austin, Texas to teach cooking classes to foster youth.
 You could also invite a young adult who has aged out of foster care to a holiday meal.
 Contact your local college to see if they have any outreach programs for students who don’t have somewhere to go during the holidays.

 Are you good with money?

-Knowing how to create a budget or balance your checkbook may be second nature to you, but many kids that age out of foster care lack basic life skills like money management.
+Knowing how to create a budget or balance your checkbook may be second nature to you, but many young adults that have aged out of foster care lack basic life skills like money management.
 Contact a local foster care organization and see if you could teach a class, or offer your knowledge to foster families that are in your community.

 Are you a gifted musician?

 Learning how to play an instrument is a creative outlet that teaches time management skills, builds perseverance, and improves reading and comprehension skills.
 Volunteer with a organization like KING to teach music and mentor a child, or offer your services to a foster family that you know.
 You can also provide opportunities for foster families to experience music by giving them tickets to concerts or music festivals (check with parents first, though).
 Another way to help is to give one of your instruments to a child who can’t afford to buy one.